When Your Child Has Congenital Muscular Torticollis

 If the muscle does not loosen on its own by

 11months of age, surgery may be needed.
 This is done to release and lengthen the tightened muscle and relieve the pulling.
 If this is the case for your child, your doctor will tell you more.

 What are the long-term concerns?

-With treatment, a child with this condition will have no long-term problems.
+With treatment, a child with this condition will usually have no long-term problems.
 But the tight muscle may cause the child to lie on one side.
 This can result in flattening of the head on that side.
 This flattening is harmless and will usually go away over the next few years.
 Call your doctor if you have concerns about the torticollis getting worse.